typelevel/weaver-test/README.md

   which generally keeps tests cleaner / clearer.
 - failures are aggregated and reported at the end of the run.
 This prevents the developer from having to "scroll up" forever when trying to understand what failed.
 - a lazy logger is provided for each test, and log statements are only displayed in case of a test failure.
 This lets the developer enrich their tests with clues and works perfectly well with parallel runs
+- “beforeAll” and “afterAll” logic is represented using a `cats.effect.Resource`.
+This ensures that resources such as HTTP clients, connection pools and file handles are cleaned up correctly and predictably.

 ## API